prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 What does it mean?
 It means that requests for, let's say, only 8 hours that matches 10,000 series can take up to **2.5GB** of memory allocated by both client and server each!

-Find below, memory usage metric for both Prometheus and [Thanos Sidecar](https://thanos.io/components/sidecar.md/) (remote read client) during remote read request time:
+Below is memory usage metric for both Prometheus and [Thanos Sidecar](https://thanos.io/components/sidecar.md/) (remote read client) during remote read request time:

 ![Prometheus 2.12.0: RSS of single read 8h of 10k series](/assets/blog/2019-10-08/10kseries8hours-2.12.png)